JakaCobot/JakaCobot.github.io/docs/en/guide/addOn/3-EnvironmentInstall.md

 Developing AddOns requires an appropriate development environment.
 Related softwares and Apps are essential, including the JAKA virtual machine and compatible software and controller versions.

 ::: tip Tip:
 If you already got a controller, then the virtual machine is not needed since you can directly use that controller to develop.
-Click[*InstallTheAddOnSuite*:point_left:] to follow the instructions on installing and upgrading the controller and JAKA App, and then to install the AddOn suite.
+Click[*InstallTheAddOnSuite*:point_left:](./3-3-EnvironmentInstallInstall.html#Install-the-AddOn-Suite) to follow the instructions on installing and upgrading the controller and JAKA App, and then to install the AddOn suite.

-## Installing the JAKA Virtual Machine
+## Install the JAKA Virtual Machine

 ### Step One: Install Virtual Machine Software